a NOTICE TO OUR fAMILIES

 Landry's Funeral Home Is Prepared to Safely Care For Families During the COVID-19 Pandemic

 Landry's Funeral Home remains committed and prepared to safely care for the families it serves during the novel coronavirus (COVID-19) pandemic.
 Whenever possible, Landry's Funeral Home will continue to enable families to participate in the rituals that are most important to them.

-At this juncture, we will be limiting all viewings and services at the funeral home to a maximum of (10) people at any given time in the funeral home.
+At this juncture, we will be limiting all viewings and services at the funeral home to 50 percent of our capacity at any given time in the funeral home.
 Please know that this protocol has been dictated by state guidelines and will be lifted immediately once the state allows us to go back to our normal operations.

 According to the CDC, at this time, there is no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of confirmed or suspected COVID-19; Depending on a family’s preferences, their loved one can be safely embalmed.
 Families may chose either burial or cremation as usual.